 Sever’s disease is a painful injury that develops in the growth plates in the heel, near the Achilles tendon.
 During a growth spurt, these growth plates tend to grow faster than the ligaments in the leg, which can cause tightness and leave the child’s heel vulnerable to injury.
 Active adolescents who spend a lot of time running, jumping, and playing sports are at an especially high risk due to the repetitive stress these activities can put on the heel.

-Sever’s disease commonly results from physical activities and sports that involve running and jumping, especially those that take place on hard surfaces, such as track, basketball, soccer, and gymnastics.
-It can also result from standing too long, which puts constant pressure on the heel.
-Poor-fitting shoes can contribute to the condition by not providing enough support or padding for the feet or by rubbing against the back of the heel.
+It can be especially painful for student athletes who train and compete on hard surfaces, such as track, basketball, and gymnastics.
+Ill-fitting shoes can also contribute to the condition by not providing enough support or padding for the feet or by rubbing against the back of the heel.

-Sever’s disease will go away on its own when it is used less or when the bone has finished growing, but it can recur (for example, at the start of a new sports season).
-Traditionally, the only known cure was for children to outgrow the condition, with recurrences happening an average of 18 months before this occurs.
+The good news is Sever’s disease will go away on its own when activity is lessened or when the bone has finished growing, but it can resurface from time to time.
 The risk of recurrence goes away on its own when foot growth is complete and the growth plate has fused to the rest of the heel bone, usually around age 15.

 Because Sever’s disease is considered a temporary injury, traditional treatment typically consists of managing the symptoms and pain through ice, rest, and over-the-counter pain medication.
 Stretching and physical therapy exercises may also be recommended to strengthen the feet and help ease the child’s heel pain.